Aller au contenu

 Fermented Pu'er (shou)

-Warms the body internally
+Warms the inside

 Prefer in autumn and winter